IAmPraneel/HQNNResearch/README.md

 This project combines classical neural networks with quantum circuits using Qiskit and PyTorch to build a hybrid model for predictive tasks.
 The goal is to evaluate whether quantum-enhanced layers can contribute to learning efficiency or expressivity in practical settings.

 ---
-## 📌 Latest update: Switched to pennylane, implemented small HQNN (2qubit, 2 layer) on entire dataset(22K samples) for 5 epochs.
+## 📌 Latest update: Switched to pennylane, implemented 27 HQNN models on subset of dataset(1K samples) for 20 epochs.
+Recording the logs, parameters and metrics.
+(9 models, each 3 times with different seed for rigorous results)
 ---

 ## 🧠 Approach